wanchichen/mnlp_hw3/dl4mt/2021/gpt/README.md

  - DL4MT
 ---

 In the past couple years, we have seen the rise of Transformer architectures in Natural Language Processing.
 Transformers revolutionized the speed and accuracy of machine translation systems, and alleviated the need for Recurrent Neural Networks and LSTMs to derive context and meaning for sequence to sequence modeling.
-Since the <em> Attention Is All You Need </em> paper was published in 2017, there have been many experimental application and fine-tuning improvements made upon the original model.
+Since the *Attention Is All You Need* paper was published in 2017, there have been many experimental application and fine-tuning improvements made upon the original model.
 The latest such improvement is the Generative Pre-Trained Transformer 3, or GPT-3.

 <!-- more -->